• Grunwald's Garden at Østre Gasværk

 In Grunwald's Garden, youth housing is woven together with cultural life

-The new youth housing will be established in connection with a modernised and multifunctional rehearsal stage for Østre Gasværks Teater.
-The construction will provide Copenhagen with more much-needed youth housing, and the young residents will have a home in an active district with unique opportunities to use the nearby sports facilities and cultural offerings.
-The housing will be in keeping with the open-plan character of the area, while the rehearsal stage will be linked to the theatre's characteristic free-standing volumes.
+The new apartments will be established in connection with a modernised and multifunctional rehearsal stage for Østre Gasværks Theatre.
+The construction will provide Copenhagen with more much-needed youth housing and apartments for small households who want to live close to the city centre with good opportunities to use the local sports facilities and cultural offerings.
+In terms of expression, the homes are an extension of the future open blocks in the local area, while the rehearsal stage is linked to the theatre's freestanding characteristic volumes.

 Large courtyard weaves functions together